cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/incus-agent-jail-recursive-ii-1-concepts.md

 #### On Other Hierarchy-Aware Containers

-On every **non-root hierarchy-aware container**, the accepted design is not same-namespace CLAT on the main recursive uplink path.
+On every **non-root hierarchy-aware container**, the accepted design does not use same-namespace CLAT on the main recursive uplink path.
 It is one dedicated CLAT sidecar per node in a separate routing namespace.
 In other words, the node is split into its normal main namespace, which keeps the recursive IPv6 uplink and router path clean, and one separate CLAT sidecar namespace, which takes over the local IPv4 compatibility work.